protontypes/open-sustainable-technology/README.md

 - [EWDM](https://github.com/dspelaez/extended-wdm) - Python toolkit for estimating directional wave spectra of ocean waves based on wavelet transform.

 ### Ocean Carbon and Temperature

+> **What?** Ocean carbon refers to the carbon stored and cycled within the ocean system.
+The ocean temperature is the ocean's hotness or coldness, reflecting its kinetic energy.

+> **How?** These tools help simulate ocean carbonate systems, seawater properties, and ocean heatwaves, and model interactions between the ocean and atmosphere.

 - [CO2SYS](https://github.com/jamesorr/CO2SYS-MATLAB) - A MATLAB (or Octave) project to compute variables of ocean CO2 systems.
 - [PyCO2SYS](https://github.com/mvdh7/PyCO2SYS) - Marine carbonate system calculations in Python.
 - [FluxEngine](https://github.com/oceanflux-ghg/FluxEngine) - An open source atmosphere ocean gas flux data processing toolbox.